 1) The Awesome Again Stakes is a race open to horses 3-years-old and up, run over a distance of 1 ⅛ miles at Santa Anita Park in Arcadia, California.
 This year’s edition is part of the Breeders’ Cup Challenge series, the winner will qualify for the Breeders’ Cup Classic in November.

-2) The race was run as the Goodwood Stakes from its first running in 1982 up until this year.
-It will be run as the Awesome Again Stakes for the first time in 2012.
+2) The race was run as the Goodwood Stakes from its first running in 1982 until 2011.
+It was run as the Awesome Again Stakes for the first time in 2012.

 3) The name change was part of a mass renaming of 14 stakes races on the Santa Anita fall stakes calendar.
 The names changes came about with the end of a longtime partnership between Santa Anita and the Oak Tree Racing Association.
 Awesome Again won the Breeders’ Cup Classic in 1998 and was owned by Frank Stronach’s Adena Springs.
 Stronach’s company owns Santa Anita.